crnk-project/crnk-example/README.md

 The `crnk-example-service` project showcases:

+- Use of Lombok to avoid getter/setter boiler-plate.
 - Integration of Crnk into Spring Boot
 - `io.crnk:crnk-format-plain-json` has been applied for slightly simplified version of JSON:API without `attributes`, `relationships`, `includes` section.